jaeykweon/auto_Hyper-V_setting/README.md

-# auto_Hyper-V_disable
+# auto_Hyper-V_setting
 if you try to execute Bluestack at docker installed environment, "How to disable Hyper-V on Windows for BlueStacks 4" problem may occurs.
-This bat file will automatically disable Hyper-V and allow using Bluestack.
+"disable_hyper-v.bat" file will automatically disable Hyper-V and allow using Bluestack.
-But if you want to use docker, you must set some settings again.(i'm looking forward to make it with bat file.)
+When you want to use docker after using Bluestack, just try "enable_hyper-v.bat".

-## how to use
+## how to use (docker to bluestack)
 1. clone or download
 2. execute disable_hyper-v.bat
 3. Windows restarts automatically
 4. run bluestack :)

+## how to use (bluestack to docker)
+1. clone or download
+2. execute enable_hyper-v.bat
+3. Windows restarts automatically
+4. run docker :)

+## features
+1. os : windows 10 pro
+2. processor : AMD Ryzen
+3. system type : 64bit (not important, maybe..)